Kanhaiya Kumar has no faith in Communist ideology, expelled himself from CPI: D Raja | Politics

 ''Kumar expelled himself from the party.
 He was not truthful to the party.
 The CPI existed long before Kanhaiya came into the party's fold and will continue to exist after his exit,'' Raja told PTI Raja also questioned Kumar's faith in the Communist ideology.

 ''He must be having personal as well as political ambitions and aspirations.
-It shows he has no faith in the Communist ideology,'' the general secretary of the Communist Party of India said.
+It shows he has no faith in the Communist ideology.

+''CPI is known for selfless struggles and sacrifices.
+Those who come to our party must be ready to lead a selfless life, making supreme sacrifices in the interest of the nation and the working people.
+We do not promote personality, cult or any individual,'' the general secretary of the CPI said.

 The former JNU students' union president joined the Congress on Tuesday in the presence of Rahul Gandhi.
 Gujarat Dalit leader and Independent MLA Jignesh Mevani has also come out in support of the party, sources said.

-Kumar had joined the CPI ahead of the 2019 Lok Sabha election and had unsuccessfully contested from Begusarai in Bihar against Giriraj Singh of the BJP.
+Kumar had joined the CPI ahead of the 2019 Lok Sabha election and unsuccessfully contested from Begusarai in Bihar against Giriraj Singh of the BJP.
+Kumar joining the Congress was almost a foregone conclusion over the last few weeks but the Left leaders denied it till this week.

+Raja said he was in touch with Kumar throughout but the young leader did not mention anything about leaving the party.

+''I have been speaking to him.
+We discussed various issues about the party but he never mentioned anything about his unhappiness or his decision to leave.
+That is why I am saying he was neither straightforward nor truthful with us.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)